ladislavovic/linked-lists/README.md

 * `IntegerSortedLinkedList` - for `Integer` elements
 * `StringSortedLinkedList` - for `String` elements

+## Requirements
+This library requires Java 11.
+For logging it uses SLF4J.
+No other dependencies are needed.

 ## Basic Features
 Call constructor to create an instance of the list:
 ```java